addictuslinux/cap-bluecloth/README.md

 cap-bluecloth
 =============

-capistrano for creating documentation using bluecloth and generate also to html
+capistrano script for creating documentation using bluecloth and generate also to html